QubesOS/qubes-builder-github/README.md

         GITHUB_BUILD_REPORT_REPO = QubesOS/updates-status

 2. (optional) Place rpc services in `/usr/local/etc/qubes-rpc` directory of build VM.
+Also, copy (or symlink) `lib` directory to `/usr/local/lib/qubes-builder-github`.
 There are two services:

 - `qubesbuilder.TriggerBuild`: Trigger a build for a given component.
 The service will check if configured branch (according to `builder.conf`) have